Jerry Huang

 -

 Outside of research, I read books and cook (particularly seafood).
-I faithfully abide by the principle of 腹八分目 (hachi hachi bun me - eat until you are eight parts full).
+I faithfully abide by the principle of 腹八分目 (hara hachi bun me - eat until you are eight parts full).
 I also play badminton, swim, fish and snowboard (in the winter).